BryanWBear/bryanwbear.github.io/README.md

 # Overview

 This is the code for my blog.
-It uses Jeykll as a static site generator
+It uses Jeykll as a static site generator.

 ## Creating a new post from ipynb